Table of Contents

 DNS Resolver Response to OS

-At this point, the resolver has now completed the recursion process and can respond to the end user’s OS with an IP address.
+- At this point, the resolver has now completed the recursion process and can respond to the end user’s OS with an IP address.

-Browser Initate the TCP Handshake
+Browser Initiates the TCP Handshake

-Lastly, the OS holds the target domain’s IP address and provides the IP to the application browser.
+- Lastly, the OS holds the target domain’s IP address and provides the IP to the application browser.
 It initiates the TCP connection to start loading the page.

 DNS(Domain Name System) Records